d-bl/MAE-gf/docs/counting.md

 Words with length:

-1. (1) c however, cross only can not stand alone
+1. 1 result: c however, cross only can not stand alone
-2. (3) cc , ct, cr	however, cc can not stand alone
+2. 3 results: cc , ct, cr	however, cc can not stand alone
-3. (7) cct , ccr , ctc, crc , ctt , ctr , crr
+3. 7 results: cct , ccr , ctc, crc , ctt , ctr , crr
-4. (16) cctc , ccrc , cctt ,cctr ,ccrr ,ctct ,ctcr ,crct ,crcr ,cttc ,ctrc ,crrc ,cttt ,cttr ,ctrr ,crrr
+4. 16 results: cctc , ccrc , cctt  , cctr , ccrr , ctct , ctcr , crct , crcr , cttc , ctrc , crrc , cttt , cttr , ctrr , crrr
-5. (34) cctcc , ccrcc , cctct , cctcr , ccrct , ccrcr , ccrcl , ccttc , cctrc , ccrrc , ccttt , ccttr , cctrr , ccrrr , ctctc , ctcrc , crcrc , crclc , ctctt , ctctr , ctcrr , crctt , crctr , crcrr , cttct , cttcr , ctrct , ctrcr , crrct , crrcr , ctttc , cttrc , ctrrc , crrrc
+5. 34 results: cctcc , ccrcc , cctct , cctcr , ccrct , ccrcr , ccrcl , ccttc , cctrc , ccrrc , ccttt , ccttr , cctrr , ccrrr , ctctc , ctcrc , crcrc , crclc , ctctt , ctctr , ctcrr , crctt , crctr , crcrr , cttct , cttcr , ctrct , ctrcr , crrct , crrcr , ctttc , cttrc , ctrrc , crrrc
-6. (79)
+6. 79 results
+7.   follows
+8.   follows
+9.   follows
+10.   follows

 ## Method used

-### Observastions from real lace
+### Observations from real lace

 1. A stitch without a cross is in fact two different “stitches”.
 The twists can be done at the end of the previous stitches.
 2. If a stitch starts with a twist, we can apply this twist at the end of the previous stitches, with the same result.